Skip to main content

 High Level Tool API

-At a high level, you can annotate any Java method with the @Tool annotation and use it with AI Services.
+At a high level of abstraction, you can annotate any Java method with the @Tool annotation and specify them when creating AI Service.

 A few tool examples: